 9.2 Tier I capital - NBFCs primarily engaged in lending against gold jewellery (such loans comprising 50 percent of more of their financial assets) shall maintain a minimum Tier 1 capital of 12 percent of aggregate risk weighted assets of on-balance sheet and of risk adjusted value of off-balance sheet items.
 The treatment to on-balance and off-balance sheet assets for capital adequacy shall be as provided in paragraphs 84 and 85 of these Directions respectively.
 These NBFCs shall also adhere to provisions in paragraph 86 of the Directions on treatment of deferred tax assets and deferred tax liabilities for computation of capital.
+These NBFCs shall also ensure compliance with the instructions issued vide 'Reserve Bank of India (Lending Against Gold and Silver Collateral) Directions, 2025' dated June 06, 2025 (as amended from time to time), as expeditiously as possible but no later than April 1, 2026.

-10. 9Accounting Standards
+10. Accounting Standards